fabriziomiano/covidashit/README.md

 **Pandemic data from the [official CP Dept repository](https://github.com/pcm-dpc/COVID-19/)**

-**Vaccine data from the [official open-data repository/](https://github.com/italia/covid19-opendata-vaccini)**
+**Vaccine data from the [official open-data repository](https://github.com/italia/covid19-opendata-vaccini)**

 ## For developers
 The WebApp requires Python 3.8+ and reads the data from a mongoDB.
 It employs a Flask server with `gunicorn` in front of it.
 Furthermore, it employs Flask-babel for the italian translation, as English is set as primary language.
 The script `make_pot.sh` creates the files needed by Babel for the translations.
-A `Batch` version of the script is provided for Windows users.
+A `Batch` version of the script for Windows users is provided.
 The app language is decided upon the client request (browser / OS).

 The front-end lives under `covidashit/templates` and it uses JS to create the chart object,